touchtypie/touchtypie/README.md

 3. Committing library, collection and book files to the repository's `master` or `gh-pages` branch
 4. Each file will be available as `https://yourname.github.io/your-repository/<file.txt>`, where `<file.txt>` is the name of the committed file.

-Once your library URL is up, in `touchtypie`, go to `environment`, click `+` beside libraries dropdown box, and paste the URL of the library and press enter.
+Once your library URL is up, in `touchtypie`, go to `Environment`, click `+` beside libraries dropdown box, and paste the URL of the library and press enter.
 The library will be retreived and the practice will start.
-You may also share the library with others to practise on.
+You may also share the library with others to practice on.

 ### Basic example